trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### Security Key - Universal 2nd Factor (U2F) {#universal-2nd-factor-u2f}

 {% include note.html content="U2F is supported on **Google Chrome** and **Firefox**.
-Firefox U2F support is still in it's early development stages so it is not enabled by default.
+Firefox U2F support is not enabled by default.
 If using Firefox, U2F must be enabled by completing the following steps in your browser:<br>
 - Type about:config into the Firefox browser.<br>
 - Search for “u2f”.<br>
 - Double click on security.webauth.u2f to enable U2F support.<br><br>
-*There is currently a bug in Firefox when registering* **multiple security keys** *on the same website.
-This was reported to Mozilla on 2/21/18.
-Register multiple U2F security keys using Chrome browser or if using Firefox make sure to register OnlyKey as the first security key in the list.
-More details [here](https://groups.google.com/d/msg/onlykey/HZ-HWk_LibE/jQMxWgV4BQAJ).*" %}

 OnlyKey works just like any other U2F token.
 Follow the steps below to configure a slot to use U2F.